shubha8196/Government-Interventions_Impact-analysis/README.md

 # Impact of human mobility and government interventions effects on the spread of COVID-19
-County Assigned: Jefferson County (Kentucky, US)
+County Assigned: Jefferson County (Kentucky,US)

 ## Goal